-- a.
-Provide a curriculum that meets and maintains the standards of practice in the State of New York. - b.
-Facilitate student learning by applying different learning environments, which will promote critical thinking skills. - c.
+- 1. Provide a curriculum that meets and maintains the standards of practice in the State of New York. - 2.
+Facilitate student learning by applying different learning environments, which will promote critical thinking - 3.
 Prepare students to take the New York State License examination for Massage Therapy following the completion of the program.

-- d.
-Encourage and foster lifelong learning in health care by providing information for Continuing Education in Massage Therapy. - e.
+- 4. Encourage and foster lifelong learning in health care by providing information for Continuing Education in Massage Therapy. - 5.
 Provide career counseling for personal and professional growth in order for our students to accomplish their career goals.